 Keith’s approach is to achieve the best result possible in an efficient way, without incurring unnecessary expenses for the client.
 He believes in providing proactive advice before decisions are made to minimize the risk of a matter proceeding to court or arbitration.

-- Listed Lawyer, Education Law, Labour and Employment Law, Best Lawyers in Canada, 2016 – present
+- Recognized Lawyer, Labour and Employment Law, Best Lawyers in Canada, 2018 – present

 Professional & Community Involvement